 Vine Cliff Winery was originally established in 1871 by George Burrage and N.W.
 Tucker and was a sizable structure (4 stories, the uppermost three stories were built of wood).
 Burrage and Tucker purchased the property in 1870 from the George Yount estate (Yount died in 1865).
 Incidentally one of Yount’s vineyards at the time was planted on the site of what is now the nearby Rector Dam (the Rector Reservoir Wildlife Area Trailhead leading off of the Silverado Trail climbs up the hills before plateauing, giving one views looking down on this body of water).

-George and Aurelia Burrage were from New England – and when George’s chairmaking business was destroyed the family eventually settled in the Napa Valley in the early 1860s with their young family including their son Albert.
+George and Aurelia Burrage were from New England; when George’s chairmaking business was destroyed the family eventually settled in Napa Valley in the early 1860s with their young family including their son Albert.
 Albert who became a prominent attorney, made his money working with Standard Oil & Trust and copper mining and would later build the impressive Burrage House at 314 Commonwealth Avenue in Boston and a winter home in Redlands California, the 16,000 square foot Burrage Mansion (both homes still standing).
 And he would donate funds to build the Burrage Hospital in Boston (1900-1946) for crippled children.

-Unfortunately, both George Burrage and Tucker died within a year of each other, George in 1875, and after his death his family moved out of the Napa Valley to San Francisco before eventually moving back to Massachusetts.
+Unfortunately, both George Burrage and Tucker died within a year of each other, George in 1875, and after his death his family moved out of Napa Valley to San Francisco before eventually moving back to Massachusetts.
 During their time in the Napa Valley, Aurelia was one of the founders of the Napa County Public Library.

 Burrage Cellar, also known as the Burrage & Tucker Cellar operated for almost every year for nearly 30 years, until phylloxera destroyed the vineyards on site.
 The winery is a short drive into the lower hills of the Vaca mountains from Silverado Trail, only about a 10-minute drive from Yountville.
 The property has featured a number of owners over the years including in 1880 when it was bought by San Francisco based Colonel John Fry and former Kentucky sheriff (died in 1901), who had done very well in the Nevada silver industry including as president of Crown Point and Belcher mines in the late 1860s prior to his purchase of the property in 1880.
 He also invested heavily in San Francisco real estate.
 Later the winery was sold to the California Winery Association; production ceased even before Prohibition – sometime right around 1900.